dennis/slipstream/README.md

 ## What is Slipstream?

-Slipstream is an application with an event-based architecture that allows users to programatically handle events using LUA scripts.
+Slipstream is an application with an event-based architecture that allows users to programatically handle events using Lua scripts.
 The primary objective for the application is to provide a dynamic and flexible solution to act on [iRacing](http://www.iracing.com) telemetry events.